Joseph N. Gagliano: Personal life

-Current Projects
+Current projects

-In the fall of 2021, Netflix released the documentary series “Bad Sport”.
-The episode titled “Hoop Schemes”tells the dramatic story of the 1994 ASU basketball point shaving scandal involving Gagliano and several ASU players.
-Currently, a compelling movie, based on Joseph Gagliano’s remarkable true-life journey as told in his book No Grey Areas, is being written by Lewis Colick, produced by Eric and Jodi Hannah and executive produced by Joseph Gagliano.
-This feature film’s release will be the catalytic kickoff for the Ambassadors of Compassion Million Student PLUS+ initiative.
-Joe Gagliano has also launched the No Grey Areas Podcastswhich are motivating and informative interviews covering topics such as leadership, habits, and character.
-The goal of the podcast is to help people live “on purpose for a purpose” and to begin promoting the future No Grey Areas movie as well as the Ambassadors of Compassion Million Student PLUS+ initiative.
+In the fall of 2021, Netflix released the documentary series Bad Sport.
+The episode titled "Hoop Schemes" tells the story of the 1994 ASU basketball point shaving scandal involving Gagliano and several ASU players.
+Currently, a movie based on Gagliano's real-life story as told in his book No Grey Areas is being written by Lewis Colick, produced by Eric and Jodi Hannah and executive produced by Gagliano.
+This feature film's release will be the catalytic kickoff for the "Ambassadors of Compassion Million Student PLUS+" initiative.
+Gagliano has also launched the 'No Grey Areas Podcasts' which are interviews covering topics such as leadership, habits, and character.
+The goal of the podcast is to help people live "on purpose for a purpose" and to begin promoting the future No Grey Areas movie as well as the "Ambassadors of Compassion Million Student PLUS+" initiative.

-Gagliano has also founded the Operation JOY Foundation which will provide resources to organizations worldwide to find solutions for the hurt, suffering and injustices in the world today.
-Focused primarily on children in need, Operation JOY looks to make a difference in this world.
+Gagliano has also founded the "Operation JOY Foundation" which aims to provide resources to organizations worldwide to find solutions for the hurt, suffering and injustices in the world today.
+It is focused primarily on children in need.